 One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.62% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In terms of college education, Unionville is nearly on par with the US average for all cities of 21.84%: 17.65% of adults 25 and older in Unionville have a bachelor's degree or advanced degree.
+The percentage of adults in Unionville who are college-educated is close to the national average for all communities of 21.84%: 17.65% of the adults in Unionville have a bachelor's degree or advanced degree.

 The per capita income in Unionville in 2022 was $39,765, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $159,060 for a family of four.